letsdiscodev/docs.letsdisco.dev/docs/guides/deploying-a-static-site.md

 }
 ```

-Most importantly, `publicPath` specifies the directory in your repo whose files will be deployed publicly.
+Most importantly, `publicPath` specifies the directory from which files will be deployed publicly.

 Either grab the [`disco.json`](https://github.com/letsdiscodev/example-static-site/blob/main/disco.json) file from the example repository above and copy it into your repo, or [fork the example repo](https://github.com/letsdiscodev/example-static-site/fork).